Master of Science -- Geology

 Master of Science --- Applied Environmental Geoscience (non-Thesis)

 The Applied Environmental Geoscience MS degree is a terminal degree program, requiring a combination of advanced courses selected from Geology offerings, as well as additional courses relating broadly to the Geosciences.
 The AEG-MS degree is also offered both through USU’s Regional Campuses and Distance Education program.
 Distance offerings for the MSAEG program are limited to broadcast (IVC) courses.
 A total of 32 credit hours is required for the AEG MS. The recommended distribution is 29 credits of coursework and 3 credits of thesis.
+Approximately one-half of course credits should be from outside of Geology (e.g. Biology, Chemistry or Natural Resources).
 Program Prerequisite: Bachelor’s degree in Geology, Earth Science, or related science discipline.

 Doctor of Philosophy -- Geology